-Most of the techniques and guidelines you’ve learned to follow for “standard” landscape photography don’t apply for nighttime photography, which makes it a hard genre to enter when you’re new to photography – even more experienced daytime photographers can feel out of place during the night.
+Most of the techniques and guidelines you’ve learned to follow for daytime landscape photography don’t apply at night.
+That’s exactly what makes it a hard genre to enter for beginning photographers; even the more experienced photographers can feel out of place during the night.

 Best Camera Settings to Photograph Stars

 If you’re familiar with the fundamentals of landscape photography you might already know that the ideal settings typically involve a low ISO and an aperture between f/5.6 and f/11.

 For night photography, these settings will result in a severely under-exposed image or require a shutter speed of hours (we will come back to why the shutter speed matters in a bit)

 Photographing at night means that you’re photographing in pitch-black surroundings.
 This means it takes a longer time for the necessary amount of light to reach the sensor and create a correctly exposed image.

 So instead of using the “classic” camera settings you’re used to from daytime photography, you need to make some adjustments.
 More specifically, you need to use an open aperture, a high ISO, and a slow shutter speed.

 Let’s dive a little deeper into these: